marcin-kulik/tdd-katas/README.md

  3. Allow the **Add** method to handle new lines between numbers (instead of commas).
     1. the following input is ok: “1\n2,3” == 6
     2. the following is INVALID input so do not expect it : “1,\n” (not need to write a test for it)
+ 4. Support different delimiters: to change a delimiter, the beginning of the string will contain a separate line that looks like this:

+	 “//[delimiter]\n[numbers…]”

+- for example

+		“//;\n1;2” == 3

+since the default delimiter is ‘;’ .

+Note: All existing scenarios and tests should still be supported